IMPACT ADVENTURES

 Walk to Wellbeing Days

-Half/full-day facilitated walk experiences designed to build capacity with tailored psychological frameworks.
+This is a half or full-day facilitated walking experiences designed to build capacity with tailored psychological frameworks.

 Best for: team reset, reconnection, culture repair, post-change fatigue.